pachyderm/pachyderm/doc/advanced/composing_pipelines.rst

 Composing Pipelines
 ===================

-In any reasonably complex analysis isn't just going be computed in a single pipeline, but instead a chain of pipelines.
+Any reasonably complex analysis isn't just going be computed in a single pipeline, but instead a chain of pipelines.
 We often refer to chains of pipelines as dependency graph or DAG (directed acyclic graph).
+Before we jump into dealing with chains of pipelines, it's important to understand how pipelines deal with multiple inputs.

 Multiple Inputs
 ---------------